The gun laws in America are making headlines again after two attacks in Texas and Ohio.

 However, rules on gun ownership do vary between different US states and there are special laws to prevent people from having guns in certain places like in - or near - schools.

 In some states, the rules are less strict than in others.
-For example, in the state of Nevada where there was an attack in Las Vegas in October 2017, people do not have to tell anyone that they own a gun.
+For example, in the state of Nevada, people do not have to tell anyone that they own a gun.

 There are also different rules for which different types of guns people are allowed to own and - again - these vary from state to state.